 A member that has performed satisfactorily, has completed at least 15% of the required term of service, and meets the conditions for compelling personal circumstances, may be awarded a pro-rated education award.
+45 CFR § 2522.230 outlines the conditions for compelling personal circumstances.
 A member awarded a pro-rated educational award is considered a positive exit and does not negatively affect retention rates.
 Programs may not refill positions that are exited with award.